gradle/gradle/design-docs/play-support.md

     - No change in coffeescript source does not trigger a recompile
     - Removal of generated javascript triggers recompile
     - Removal of coffeescript source files removes generated javascript

-#### Open issues

-- Should provide a convenience for declaring gradle repo for javascript: a la JavaScriptRepositoriesExtension
-    - Might be cool to proxy the typesafe Play modules as well
-- Sample with javaScript and coffeeScript sources

 ## Feature: Developer builds Play application distribution